Umbria

 INTRODUCTION:

-a stay in this historical Italian land.
+a stay in this historical Italian area.

-as possible about the history of the main towns of the region as well
+This guide will discuss the history of the main towns of the region as well

-We will also deal with the gastronomy
+We will also deal with the food

 and outstanding cultural events of a land that is a real paradise to